The Color Palette

 The Color palette lets you edit the colors of Max objects.
 It has been designed to assist in creating a useful color palette for your patches and user interface elements.

 Displaying the Color palette

 - In an Inspector window, click a color swatch to open the Color palette.

 - Click on a Max object in an unlocked patcher window to select it and choose the Paint Bucket icon from the top toolbar to bring up the Format palette.
 On the left side of the Format toolbar you can click one of the color panel icons to display the color palette for that object attribute.

-The most direct way to select a color is to use one of the preset collection available at the bottom of the Color palette.
+The most direct way to select a color is to use one of the preset collections available at the bottom of the Color palette.

-- Click on the color lozenge in a Max object Inspector to display the Color palette, and choose a color from the collection at the bottom of the palette.
+- Click on the color lozenge in a Max object Inspector to display the Color palette, go to the "Fixed" category, select a preset collection at the bottom of the palette, then choose a color from the options above.
 The Inspector will reflect your choice.